-Sandy shores, sapphire water, sweeping vistas and stunning islands.
+Sandy beaches, beautiful blue waters, sweeping vistas and stunning islands.
 It sounds like the setting for a dream wedding.
 An expensive dream wedding.

-But at the Sleeping Bear Dunes National Lakeshore, you can have all that, and for $200 or less.
+But at Sleeping Bear Dunes National Lakeshore, you can have all that for $200 or less.
 All you need is a permit and a park pass.
 Here’s everything you need to know to plan your Sleeping Bear Dunes wedding.

 How to get Married at Sleeping Bear Dunes National Lakeshore

 The National Park Service has a list of approved locations for weddings (posted below).
 You can also propose a location although a permit isn’t guaranteed.
 Things you’ll need to consider: parking, restrooms, beach access, wedding size and availability dates—some sites are available year-round while others are just for the summer.

 The most popular locations include Esch Road Beach, Good Harbor Bay Beaches and Pierce Stocking Scenic Drive Overlook, but none of the sites have ever been booked for the entire season.

 You can also get married on North or South Manitou Island.
 Click on the link below to learn more about a Manitou Island wedding:

 If you propose an area that isn’t already approved and/or the proposed group size exceeds the maximum group size listed below, a park employee is required to monitor the event, which costs an additional fee of $50 per hour.